Adam Saltsman: Hundreds (2013)

 Saltsman began to collaborate with Greg Wohlwend on Hundreds.
 The game was Wohlwend's first as game designer, and he open sourced the game after online game sites showed no interest in purchasing it.
 Semi Secret's Eric Johnson found the code and made an iPad port in a weekend, beginning the collaboration.
 Semi Secret did not have the funds to begin a new game from scratch, so the project fit their company roadmap.
 Saltsman did not expect to work on the game himself, but became the primary puzzle designer.

-It was released on January 7, 2013 for iPhone and iPad, and on June 28 for Android to what video game review score aggregator Metacritic called "generally favorable" reviews.
+Hundreds was released on January 7, 2013 for iPhone and iPad, and on June 28 for Android to what video game review score aggregator Metacritic called "generally favorable" reviews.
 It was an honorable mention in Best Mobile Game and Nuovo Award categories of the 2012 Game Developers Conference Independent Games Festival, and an honorable mention in Excellence in Visual Art at the 2013 festival.
 Hundreds was also an official selection at IndieCade 2012.
 In January 2013, Saltsman was working on an Android release of the game.